EnronMusk/multi_implicit_cot_noteacher/README.md

 |MindReadingEmulator|Perplexitity: 1.187181| Test Accuracy: 1.000000| Training Accuracy: 0.930523|
 |ImplicitStudent|Perplexitity: 1.001552| Test Accuracy: 0.996429| Training Accuracy: 0.999696|

-## **NOTE**
-The training accuracy in the mind reading emulator is biased because the model had some slight issues with the context.
+**NOTE** The training accuracy in the mind reading emulator is biased because the model had some slight issues with the context, and predicted extra 1 extra symbol.
 Obviously it was accurate enough to extract the answer though so I left it as is.

 Used gpt-2 small (12 layers) and 777k training dataset and 77k test dataset with teacher: